A neighborly ride for Lee Harvey Oswald and 50 years of anguish

 "I worked with him and gave him rides," Frazier told Reuters ahead of the 50th anniversary of the assassination.
 "We weren't friends."

-Frazier lived in the suburb of Irving, near Oswald's wife and daughter, and about 15 miles (25 km) from his job.
+Frazier lived in the suburb of Irving, near Oswald's wife and daughter, and about 15 miles from his job.

 Usually Oswald, who on weekdays lived in a Dallas apartment by himself, would ride to work with Frazier on Mondays, after he visited his family over the weekend.